Cefdinir 125mg Dispersible Tablets

 Cefdinir 250mg Dispersible Tablets

-Cefdinir binds to one or more of the penicillin-binding proteins (PBPs) which inhibits the final transpeptidation step of peptidoglycan synthesis in bacterial cell wall, thus inhibiting biosynthesis and arresting cell wall assembly resulting in bacterial cell death.
+Cefdinir binds to one or more of the penicillin-binding proteins (PBPs) which inhibits the final transpeptidation step of peptidoglycan synthesis in the bacterial cell wall, thus inhibiting biosynthesis and arresting cell wall assembly resulting in bacterial cell death.

-Concomitant admin with antacids and Fe reduce the rate and extent of absorption.
+Concomitant administration with antacids and iron reduces the rate and extent of absorption.
+Probenecid reduces renal elimination.

 Known allergy to the cephalosporin class of antibiotics.